golanlevin/60-120/2025/assignments/creative_code/readme.md

 # 2.8, 2.9, 2.10: Generative Designs

-*(8-12 hours total for all 3 exercises.
+*(Approxmately 5 hours total for all 3 exercises.
 Code sketches should be uploaded to OpenProcessing, and documented in Discord.)*

 There are three small creative coding exercises (2-8, 2-9, 2-10), all of which should be submitted through OpenProcessing.
 Give yourself adequate time.
 We will briefly discuss all of the work, but 2-10 (“Pattern”) is the main creative project that will be discussed in depth.